Universities & Colleges in Kansas

 Fort Hays State University

-Currently, Kansas is home to over 7,600 international students with maximum number of students from countries India, China, Japan, South Korea and Saudi Arabia.
-For instance, The University of Kansas has the largest international student population of ~2,000 from 109 different countries.
-The Kansas State University admitted ~350 international students in fall 2011 with a total international student population of ~1856.
+Currently, Kansas is home to over 7,600 international students with a maximum number of students from countries India, China, Japan, South Korea and Saudi Arabia.
+For instance, The University of Kansas has the largest international student population of ~2,000 from 100+ different countries.
+The Kansas State University admitted ~400+ international students in fall 2016 with a total international student population of ~2000+.
 The Kansas State University founded on February 16, 1863, has 65 academic departments in nine colleges.
 It offers students over 250 majors to choose from giving them a unique chance to customize their education and improve career prospects.
 There are many cultural events and international student organizations in the universities to make international students feel at home.

-The average tuition fee in Kansas Universities is about ~$22000 for out of state students.
-Room and boarding cost amount to approximately $7000 with another $5000 for books, supplies and other expenses.
+The average tuition fee in Kansas Universities is about ~$24000 ($12000 for in-state students) for out of state students.
+Room and boarding cost amount to approximately $9000 with another $5000 for books, supplies and other expenses.

 Cost of Living